Bosonic Quantum Computational Complexity: Introduction

 Next, we consider ground state energy problems and Boolean non-deterministic quantum complexity classes in \cref{sec:gsp}.
 These contributions are summarised in \cref{tab:CVQMA}:

-\begin{itemize} \item We show that deciding the boundedness of the ground state energy is in \textbf P for Gaussian Hamiltonians (\cref{th:gspGaussian}) and \textbf{co-NP}-hard for constant-degree polynomial Hamiltonians (\cref{th:boundedness}).
+\begin{itemize} \item We formulate the problem of deciding whether a polynomial Hamiltonian of degree $d$ is bounded from below ($\mathsf{HBound}^d$); we show that this problem is solvable in \textbf P for Gaussian Hamiltonians $d =2$ (\cref{th:gspGaussian}) and \textbf{co-NP}-hard for polynomial Hamiltonians of degree $4$ (\cref{th:boundedness}); we furthermore show that the problem is undecidable in general for Hamiltonians of degree $\geq 10$.
 Furthermore, we give an efficient classical algorithm for verifying the boundedness of the ground state energy of a subclass of Hamiltonians of degree $d = 4$ via a reduction to a classical sum-of-squares method (\cref{prop:soswitness}). \item We study the continuous-variable local Hamiltonian problem ($\mathsf{CVLH}^d_{\mathcal S}$) of estimating the lowest energy of a bosonic Hamiltonian of degree $d$ in the position and momentum operators over a set of states $\mathcal S$.
 For Gaussian Hamiltonians, we show that this problem is in \textbf P whenever the set $\mathcal S$ contains the set of Gaussian states (\cref{th:gspGaussian}).
 For non-Gaussian Hamiltonians, we prove that the complexity of this problem critically depends on the stellar rank $r$, a measure of the non-Gaussian character of a continuous-variable quantum state \cite{chabaud2020stellar,chabaud2022holomorphic}.
-In order to simplify the presentation of the second result below, we rely on a mathematical conjecture (\cref{conj:stellar-bound}, for which we provide numerical evidence), which allows us to parametrize the relevant family of states one optimizes over using simple constraints on the energy (average particle number): \begin{itemize} \item For $r=0$ (corresponding to optimization over Gaussian states) with at most $\mathsf{exp}(n) := e^{n^{O(1)}}$ energy (average particle number), we prove that the problem is \textbf{NP}-complete using a reduction from deciding when a matrix is not copositive (\cref{thm:gaussian-optimization}).
+We parametrize the relevant family of states one optimizes over using simple constraints on the energy (average particle number): \begin{itemize} \item For $r=0$ (corresponding to optimization over Gaussian states) with at most $\mathsf{exp}(n) := e^{n^{O(1)}}$ energy (average particle number), we prove that the problem is \textbf{NP}-complete using a reduction from deciding when a matrix is not copositive (\cref{thm:gaussian-optimization}).

 \item When energy and stellar rank are both at most $\mathsf{poly}(n) := n^{O(1)}$, we prove that the problem is in \textbf{QMA} (\cref{thm:bounded-squeezing-and-displacement}).
 The same proof technique also shows that for arbitrary $r$ and at most $\mathsf{exp}(n)$ energy (average particle number), the problem is in \textbf{NTIME} ($n^{O(r)}$), where \textbf{NTIME} $(t)$ is the class of problems that are solvable by a nondeterministic Turing machine that runs in time $O(t)$ on each branch.